Spring 2026 OLLI Digital Catalog – under construction

 Friday at 10:30 AM

-This course follows the 1979 program by Jon Kabat-Zinn, which consists of an orientation, then eight weekly classes of 2.25 hrs each.
-There is also a six-hour online retreat on Friday, Oct 24 from 9 a.m. – 3 p.m.
-Each weekly class consists of presentation of ideas, group discussion and mindfulness meditation practice.
+This course follows the highly-researched mindfulness-based stress reduction (MBSR) program originally developed by Jon Kabat-Zinn in 1979, and consists of an orientation and eight weekly classes.
+There is also a six-hour online retreat scheduled on Friday, April 3.
+Each weekly class consists of a presentation of ideas, group discussion and mindfulness meditation practice.
+Participants explore, and are given homework to practice, each of the five types of simple MBSR meditation practices.
 This course requires a commitment to both regular class attendance and home meditation practice.
-No prior meditation experience is necessary and no text is required.
+No prior meditation experience is necessary.

 Taught by: Genie Floyd